Yesh2344/MediaPlayer/README.md

 # Sonic Wave Music Player

 Sonic Wave is a modern, feature-rich music player built with Python using customtkinter and pygame.
 It offers a sleek, dark-themed interface with advanced playback controls and music visualization.
+It should be someones dream to work on these projects.

 ## Features